Webhooks Components

 Responses are sent by targets after processing the notifications received from workflows.
 Depending on the action type, responses can be in the form of HTTP response codes or payloads.

-Understanding how these components interact and collaborate within workflows is essential for building effective and customized automation solutions.
+Understanding how these components interact and collaborate within webhooks is essential for building effective and customized automation solutions.
 Within this guide, we invite you to explore each component in more detail through dedicated sections.
-Discover how to configure and utilize them to achieve your desired workflow behavior.
+Discover how to configure and utilize them to achieve your desired webhook behavior.

 Was this article helpful?